eXascaleInfolab/CORAD/README.md

  | --atoms   | Number of atoms used for the representation of each tricklet |

-### Results

-All the results including the compressed data, runtime, accuracy error, and the compression ratios will be added to `results/{dataset}` folder.
-The results of the baseline TRISTAN technique will be also added.

 ### Execution Examples

 1. Compress the *PigAirwayPressure* dataset with default parameters (trick=40, err=0.4, atoms=4)